githubgilhad/MegaHomeFORTH/docs/MHF-001/README.rst

 		|DSC_8311.s.jpg|
 	* add connectors and ICs for VGA and PS/2 (I am out of 74HC08 for RCA, need to buy it too) - and add some LEDs to unused ports for testing
 		|DSC_8312.s.jpg| |DSC_8313.s.jpg| |DSC_8314.s.jpg| |DSC_8315.s.jpg|

 		* I improvised Reset button - I bend legs of Arduino push button and solder it there - look stable and usable
 		* I use lot of LEDs for testing, I made small PCBs usually for 8xLED + 8x 1 |kOhm| resistors, here I used sockets instead of pins, as I want pin headers for this SBC/card
+		* VGA, PS/2 - now works
-		* I also improved the VGA.S routine, so there are on color artefacts and the size is full 40x25 characters
+		* I also improved the VGA.S routine, so there are no color artefacts and the size is full 40x25 characters
 			|DSC_8326.s.jpg|
+	* I connected CD card reader and it works (when tested without VGA running), but there are conflict with interrupts and it uses millis() for timeouts (witch do not run without interrupts) - so some SW solution is needed (maybe emulate millis and run SD only in vertical blanks? - TODO)

 Next steps: